UK Immigration – Spouses, Civil Partners, Unmarried Partners, Fiancé(e)s

 The UK permits many different types of relationships to apply under these categories, including;

-Married spouses (opposite sex)
+Married spouses (opposite sex and same sex)

 Civil partners (same sex)